Elias-Prog-IT/SQL_Assignments/README.md

 # SQL
-A couple of PLSQL and SQL assignments that I have done.
+This is a repository for all the PLSQL and SQL assignments that I have done, through different universities.